How to Maintain Your Hybrid Car: Top Tips

 To maintain your hybrid car effectively, you’ll need to carry out a series of regular tasks similar to those you might be used to with a traditional petrol or diesel-based vehicle.
 There are just a few key differences which we have outlined below.

-Regular hybrid maintenance tasks
+Essential hybrid maintenance tasks

 Some of the key tasks you’ll need to carry out as part of a hybrid car maintenance schedule include:

-- Tyre care: As with any other vehicle, you should check your tyres at regular intervals, inspecting tread wear and tyre pressure before any long drives.
+As with any other vehicle, you should check your tyres at regular intervals, inspecting tread wear and tyre pressure before any long drives.
 To maximise lifespan, tyres should be rotated every six months or 6000 miles/9656km, whichever comes first.

 How to maintain the battery in your hybrid car

 Preserving the battery is an essential part of hybrid car maintenance when it comes to extending the lifespan of your vehicle.
+With proper care, many hybrid batteries can last 8–10 years, 100,000 miles or 160934 km.

-Maximising fuel efficiency
+Tips to maximise fuel efficiency

 Maximising fuel efficiency is a good way to save money while supporting your hybrid car maintenance schedule.
 It allows you to reap the maximum rewards from an already eco-friendly vehicle.